2023 NCAA DII Women’s Indoor Track & Field Rating Index – Week 7

-Here is the Pre-Championships edition of the NCAA Division II Women’s Indoor Track & Field National TFRI for the 2022 season, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Let this serve as a team preview of the 2022 NCAA Division II Indoor Track & Field Championships that will take place this weekend in Pittsburg, Kansas.
+Here is the Pre-Championships release of the NCAA Division II Women’s Indoor Track & Field National TFRI, as released on Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+Only marks from the current season are being used, which gives an objective look at those teams who are expected to compete for podium spots at the 2023 NCAA DII Indoor Track & Field Championships this weekend in Virginia Beach, Virginia.

 NCAA Division II — Women's Indoor Track & Field

 This Week's National Top Five

 West Texas A&M

 Top-ranked Minnesota State is the clear favorite to win its second-straight national title.
 The Mavericks, which brings 19 entries with them to the meet, have eight that rank among the national top-10, including five national-leading marks.
 Three of those belong to Denisha Cartwright in the 60 meters (7.23), 200 meters (23.43) and 60-meter hurdles (8.07).
 Other national-leading marks are by Makayla Jackson in the long jump (6.37m/20-10¾) and Lexie Hurst in the shot put (16.91m/55-5¾).
 Cartwright and Jackson could possibly contribute 61 points to the Mavericks’ total by themselves.

 West Texas A&M is ranked second heading into the NCAA Championships with 16 entries.
 The Lady Buffs will be led by Eleonora Curtabbi, who is the national leader in both the mile (4:40.56) and 3000 meters (9:08.10).
 The Lady Buffs have two other athletes with top-5 national billings in multiple events: Florence Uwajeneza is ranked fourth in the 3000 meters and 5000 meters; Taylor Nelloms is ranked second in the triple jump and fourth in the high jump.